DominikEitler/react-d3-dashboard/README.md

-## React-D3-Dashboard
+# Dashboard

-This is a template project to build a dashboard with React + D3.
+This is a dashboard for a university project.

+The base code originates from https://github.com/sdq/react-d3-dashboard.